 edifice.use_state#

-Persistent mutable state Hook inside a edifice.component() function.
+Persistent mutable state Hook inside a @component function.

 Behaves like React useState.

-When use_state() is called, it returns a state value and a setter function.
+use_state() is called with an initial value.
+It returns a state value and a setter function.

 The state value will be the value of the state at the beginning of the render for this component.

-The setter function will, when called, set the state value before the next render.
+The setter function will, when called, set the state value before the beginning of the next render.
 If the new state value is not __eq__ to the old state value, then the component will be re-rendered.

 @component